 Importance of speed training for footballers

-If you "only" play football on the side and don't have much time for additional training, then you should prioritize exercises with the ball.
-Speed training is extremely important for footballers who have big goals and need to work on all aspects to achieve them.
-Training speed is therefore essential to reaching your maximum potential as a footballer.
-Great players like Bale or Mbappé show impressively how their speed can even decide games.
+If you "only" play soccer on the side and don't have much time for additional training, you should prioritize exercises with the ball.
+However, speed training is extremely important for soccer players who have ambitious goals and need to hone all aspects to achieve them.
+Therefore, training speed is essential to reaching your maximum potential as a soccer player.
+Great players like Bale and Mbappé impressively demonstrate how their speed can even decide games.

 Football-specific speed

 When we talk about speed training, you probably imagine a normal straight sprint.
-However, in football there are a lot of abrupt changes of direction, "stop and go" movements, and above all 1-10m sprints.
-You should approach the training accordingly and incorporate various elements (more on that later).
+However, football involves a lot of abrupt changes of direction, stop-and-go movements, and, above all, 1-10m sprints.
+You should approach your training accordingly and incorporate various elements (more on that later).

 Physical principles

-I have prepared a very short theory block for you so that you understand the necessary background knowledge for the structure of speed training: Muscles consist of different types of muscle fibers.
+I've prepared a very short theoretical block for you so that you understand the necessary background knowledge for building speed training: Muscles are made up of different types of muscle fibers.
 A distinction is made between slow-twitch and fast-twitch muscle fibers (Fig. 1).
 The latter are crucial for speed and are largely innate.
-These fibers are activated during high-intensity exercise such as sprints or strength training with a barbell.
-However, there is a third type of muscle fiber, the intermediate ones, which are very adaptable and can therefore ensure that you become effectively faster with the right speed training.
-This explains why you need intensive exercise with sprints and strength training for speed training.
-We will go into this in more detail in the next point.
+These fibers are activated during high-intensity exercise such as sprinting or strength training with a barbell.
+However, there is a third type of muscle fiber, the intermediate ones, which are highly adaptable and, with the right speed training, can ensure that you effectively become faster.
+This explains why intensive exercise with sprints and strength training is necessary for speed training.
+We'll go into this in more detail in the next section.

 Figure 1: Slow twitch muscle fibers on the left, fast twitch muscle fibers on the right

-Strength training is an important part of speed training.
+Strength training is an important component of speed training.
 Effective speed training includes not only sprints but also specific strength training.
 Speed and explosive power are particularly important for sprints.
-You can train these very well through targeted strength exercises for the torso and leg area.
-Well-trained muscles are the basis for all sprints.
-But if you want to optimize your speed training plan, you should also integrate explosive (perform the exercise with the greatest possible force and speed) and reactive (swinging movement and then braking with the target muscles and immediately accelerating again in the other direction) strength training.
+You can train these very well through targeted strength exercises for the torso and leg areas.
+Well-trained muscles are the foundation for all sprints.
+However, if you want to optimize your speed training plan, you should also integrate explosive (performing the exercise with the greatest possible force and speed) and reactive (swinging movement and then braking with the target muscles and immediately accelerating again in the other direction) strength training.
 As described above, the fast-twitch muscle fibers are responsible for enabling us to perform fast, explosive movements, such as when starting.
-If you now do almost exclusively endurance exercises in a sport like football, there is a risk that too many intermediate fibers will convert into slow-twitch fibers and you will therefore lose speed.
-Suitable strength training is necessary to counteract this conversion.
-On the one hand, classic strength training with basic exercises is important in order to optimize the interaction of muscle fibers and to be able to generate more power in the shortest possible time.
-Important basic exercises to build up the necessary power are:
+If you now do almost exclusively endurance exercises in a sport like soccer, there is a risk that too many intermediate fibers will convert into slow-twitch fibers, thus reducing your speed.
+To counteract this conversion, appropriate strength training is necessary.
+On the one hand, classic strength training with basic exercises is important for optimizing the interaction of muscle fibers and being able to generate more power in the shortest possible time.
+Important basic exercises for building the necessary power include:

-For all of these exercises, you should work in the low repetition range to train maximum strength (1-5 repetitions) and allow enough rest (approx. 2-4 minutes) between sets.
-You can do around 3-6 sets per exercise.
-A little less at first and more as you gain experience.
-To achieve sustainable progress, you should ensure steady progression (increase weight, number of sets, number of repetitions).
+For all of these exercises, you should work in the low repetition range to train maximum strength (1-5 repetitions) and allow sufficient rest (approximately 2-4 minutes) between sets.
+You can perform approximately 3-6 sets per exercise.
+Start with a little less, and then increase with experience.
+To achieve sustainable progress, you should ensure steady progression (increasing weight, number of sets, and number of repetitions).

 A clean execution is also a prerequisite to avoid injuries to the musculoskeletal system.